tapalcatl/tapalcatl-2-spec/README.md

 ### Format

 Tiles in multiple formats may be included in the same tileset.
-In practice, this often means varying image formats (PNG, WEBP, JPEG, TIF) or tiled vector data serialized differently (GeoJSON, TopoJSON, Mapbox Vector Tiles).
+In practice, this often means varying image formats (PNG, WEBP, JPEG, TIFF) or tiled vector data serialized differently (GeoJSON, TopoJSON, Mapbox Vector Tiles).

 Data being represented should be the same; file format should be the only difference.